Harassment, Discrimination, and Sexual Misconduct Policy and Procedures: Including Sexual Assault, Intimate Partner Violence, and Stalking

 • Final Determination: A conclusion by a preponderance of the evidence that the alleged conduct did or did not violate policy, followed by sanctioning if the finding was “responsible” and the period for appeal.

 • Finding: A conclusion by preponderance of the evidence that the conduct did or did not occur as alleged (as in a “finding of fact”).
+The burden is on the College to gather evidence that meets the preponderance of the evidence standard of proof, not the complainant or the respondent.

 • Harassment: For purposes of this policy harassment is defined as: Unwelcome conduct directed toward an individual or group of individuals that is based on that individual’s or group’s membership (or perceived membership) in a particular demographic group, including race, color, religion, age, gender, gender identity, gender expression, national origin or ethnicity, mental or physical disability, or sexual orientation, that is offensive or disrespectful but does not rise to the level of creating a hostile environment.
 Reports of harassing conduct will be addressed through the Bias Response Protocol.